arothman11/naturaldisasters/README.md

 ### 2. Define: Sourcing & Preparing Data

 We used data from FEMA's [Disaster Declarations Summaries](https://www.fema.gov/openfema-data-page/disaster-declarations-summaries-v2), which includes disaster records from 1953 to 2021 (around 60,000 entries).
-During data cleanup, unnecessary data points like the "biological" disaster type (focused on epidemics) were omitted, as they fall outside the scope of this project.
+During data cleanup, unnecessary data points like the "biological" disaster type (focused on epidemics) were omitted, as they fall outside this project's scope.

 ---